matthewwithanm/django-imagekit/README.rst

 1. Install `PIL`_ or `Pillow`_.
 (If you're using an ``ImageField`` in Django, you should have already done this.)
 2. ``pip install django-imagekit``
-   (or clone the source and put the imagekit module on your path)
 3. Add ``'imagekit'`` to your ``INSTALLED_APPS`` list in your project's settings.py

 .. note:: If you've never seen Pillow before, it considers itself a